 Next, I measured from the cap down 4 1/2 inches.
 I had to cut a vertical one inch slit on the bottom of this top part so that the diameter could be reduced just enough to fit into the bottom portion.

 You can see that my cuts are jagged and uneven.
 That’s just the way we cut things here in New England.
+Think about the sleeve on a famous football hoodie.

 Then, I heated a nail and melted two holes, opposite each other, on the bottom section, near the top of the first cut (see warning above).